bogdanvuk/pygears/docs/blog/riscv/setup.rst

 Invoking from Python
 --------------------

 I'd like to have at least one test per RISC-V instruction I implement and run them as often as possible.
 Hence I need them automated.
 Specifically, my automated tests need to check whether an instruction introduces the same changes to the memory and registers in my design as it does in the Spike simulator.
-Unfortunately, Spike doesn't offer an option of executing commmands from the script, so I'll have to run it in the interactive mode and send commands to him live. :v:`2` Luckily, the Python library `pexpect <https://pexpect.readthedocs.io/en/stable/index.html>`_ was created specifically for the task like this.
+Unfortunately, Spike doesn't offer an option of executing commands from the script, so I'll have to run it in the interactive mode and send commands to him live. :v:`2` Luckily, the Python library `pexpect <https://pexpect.readthedocs.io/en/stable/index.html>`_ was created specifically for the task like this.
 Pexpect will allow me to start Spike from Python, send it some commands and retrieve the responses.
-I'll immediatelly wrap low-level calls to the ``pexpect`` library inside a class I'll name "Spike", which will provide a high-level interface for querying the memory and register state and steping through the program. :v:`1` Let's put all this functionality inside `examples/riscv/spike.py <https://github.com/bogdanvuk/pygears/blob/b45f3a7a8d4db48dd76201f22739c9b097a5967a/examples/riscv/spike.py>`_.
+I'll immediately wrap low-level calls to the ``pexpect`` library inside a class I'll name "Spike", which will provide a high-level interface for querying the memory and register state and stepping through the program. :v:`1` Let's put all this functionality inside `examples/riscv/spike.py <https://github.com/bogdanvuk/pygears/blob/b45f3a7a8d4db48dd76201f22739c9b097a5967a/examples/riscv/spike.py>`_.

 .. verbosity:: 2

 Let's do the Spike class the right way, by using the `Context Manager <https://docs.python.org/3/reference/datamodel.html#context-managers>`_ pattern.
 This pattern asks us to define initialization and cleanup code inside ``__enter__`` and ``__exit__`` methods respectively.
-During the initialization, I'd like to start the Spike simulator, setup some communication parameters and let the simulator run until it reaches the beggining of my set of instructions (first few instructions are injected by the simulator).
+During the initialization, I'd like to start the Spike simulator, setup some communication parameters and let the simulator run until it reaches the beginning of my set of instructions (first few instructions are injected by the simulator).

 .. literalinclude:: ../../../examples/riscv/spike.py
    :pyobject: Spike